helloa12433/RideSync-Carpooling/README.md

 If the trip costs around ₹100 in total, sharing the ride significantly reduces the cost per passenger.
 It also means fewer vehicles on the road, lower fuel consumption, and lower CO₂ emissions.

-RideSync is built around this simple idea:
+RideSync is built around this simple idea: for better understanding watch this demo of why carpooling and what carpooling solves and what my carpooling solves : https://6a4413b53b15586c8a690d07--userwebcarpool.netlify.app/

 **Share the ride → Share the cost → Reduce traffic → Reduce emissions.**